MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 .. note::

-    At time of writing, the solution for extracting from github on Monsoon has not been announced.
+    At time of writing, the solution for extracting from GitHub on Monsoon has not been announced.

 Next, symlink the input data as was done for other platforms,